rabanilab/UTR-Seq/README.md

 'example/repoters_fit_peaks/peaks.mat', 'example/test_');
 ```

-This will run all 2 steps of predictions, and place the results in the example
+This will run 2 steps of predictions, and place the results in the example
 directory.